 are very similar to a plyometric push up.
 The main difference is that when you come off the ground, you clap your hands while you’re in the air.
 To make it more challenging you can try to clap your hands behind your back.
 Word of advice: try it on exercise mat first.

-When you get to the point where you can do almost countless classic push-ups you may consider to load it up a little.
+When you get to the point where you can do almost countless classic push-ups without breaking the sweat you may consider to load it up a little.

 Add some extra resistance by firmly placing a weight on your back to take you press-ups to a new level.

-Push ups are a cornerstone of any physical training.
+Push-ups are a cornerstone of any bodyweight workout routine.
 The best thing about them is that you don't need any fancy equipment to perform them.
-It is one of the simplest exercises yet it can be challenging (10 more reps, one-hand push-up...).
+It is one of the simplest exercises yet it can be challenging (10 more reps, one-hand pushup etc.).
 And it offers great physical gains over time.